-I’ll be posting on here (at least) every new moon.
+I intend to post on here every new moon.

 If you’re not sure when that is, check the lunar